SofiBretz/members_only/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Members Only

+In this project, we’ll be working to implement authentication systems so users can only access areas of a site they are authorized to.

+## Tecnologies

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization
+## Steps to install the app

+* Clone the GitHub project
+* Open the project folder
+* Run bundle install and then bundle update
+* Run the rails db:migrate
+* Run the rails server
-* How to run the test suite
+* Start testing the forms

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Authors

+* <a href="https://github.com/rmauritsson"> Github: Leonard Rwai Kanyesigye</a>
+* <a href="https://github.com/SofiBretz">Github: Sofia Barrantes</a>